-And so the problem of ranking the Mission: Impossible films is, initially, a problem of applying definition to the undefinable.
-What makes these very similar movies feel so very different?
+So the problem of ranking the Mission: Impossible films is, initially, a problem of applying definition to the undefinable.
+What makes these very similar movies so very different?
 In coming up with this ranking, I have considered a few key variables:

 The Big Showcase Scene Where Cruise Does Something Wildly Athletic, and how it works within the context of the movie around it.